 Keep electronics out of the bedroom, including electric alarm clocks, electric blankets, smartphones, TVs, tablets and computers because of electro-magnetic fields (EMFs).

 Never charge your cell phone on your nightstand or sleep with your smartphone.
 Always charge your phone in a room other than your bedroom.

 Loud alarm clocks can be very stressful on your body.
 If an electric alarm clock must be used, keep it as far away from the bed as possible, preferably at least five to six feet.
 Be sure to cover it and remove it from view as it will only add to your worry when constantly starring at it… 2 AM…3 AM… 4:30 AM…

 Magnesium, “nature’s natural muscle relaxer and anti-stress mineral” has a calming effect on the nervous and muscular system.
 Magnesium acts as a natural tranquilizer and is very helpful for inducing restful sleep.
 Magnesium deficiency is one of the most common nutrient deficiencies.

-Install F.lux on your computer.
-F.lux is a free app that when enabled on your computer, reduces blue light emissions by adjusting the computer’s color temperature according to your location and time of day.
-There are also free apps for your smartphone.
+Install F.lux on your smart phone and computer.
+F.lux is a free app that when enabled on your computer, filters and reduces blue light emissions by adjusting the computer’s color temperature according to your location and time of day.
+There are many free apps available for your smartphone.

 Food sensitivities disrupt sleep and contribute to sleep apnea.
 The main culprits include dairy, sugar, soy, eggs, wheat, artificial sweeteners, corn and gluten.